dynatrace-ace-services/itsm-integration-with-slo/Readme.md

 - short live problems will be measured as week signal by SLO and treated  by the support level 3
 - long duration problems have to be send to the ITSM and treated immediatly by the Help Desk
-So we recommand to define an alerting profile with a delay like here to notify the long duration problems to the helps desk
+So we recommand to define an alerting profile with a delay like here to notify the long duration problems to the helps desk In can be between 15 min & 30 min

 ![image](https://user-images.githubusercontent.com/40337213/213877403-f0318bcf-79f5-407e-90fe-eb1e52264e34.png)